Mdrs-Corp/the-mu-lang/doc/eng/conditions.md

 # Conditions

-Does an action if the condition ( first argument ) is true :
+Does an action if the condition ( first argument ) is true:
 ```xml
 <si>
 	condition